 To make a long story short, most companies aren’t willing to put in the effort to optimize their pricing decisions.
 All the customer research needed to figure out the right valuations takes time and effort.
 Surprisingly, the average company only spends less than ten hours per year on their pricing strategy, which is not enough.

 Many companies simply guess what an optimal price point would be instead of using analytics and metrics that their customers have given them.
 It’s an insidious cycle.
 With the right positioning and promotion, even guessing at your prices will work to some extent—it’s easy to take that as a sign that your pricing is “good enough.”
-Ultimately, though, you are leaving money on the table.
+Ultimately, though, without the right price optimization strategy in place, you are leaving money on the table.

 Many companies don’t know how many different pricing tiers or levels they should incorporate into their pricing structure.
 It’s a common misconception that more tiers equals more conversions.
 Data shows that too many or too few options pushes away potential customers, with a clear decrease in conversion rates as the number of tiers gets higher.